jodosha/website/_posts/2014-01-28-building-sinatra-with-lotus.md

 tags: lotus

 excerpt: >
-  The beauty of Lotus are its components.
+  The beauty of Lotus is the composition of its frameworks.
 Each of them is well designed to achieve one and only one goal.
   The main advantage of this architecture is that delevopers can easily use and reuse those frameworks in countless ways.
   Lotus::Router accepts anonymous functions as endpoints.
 This feature can be used to build Sinatra with it.